 What It's About: At the end of the Second World War, Cyril Conroy combines luck and a single canny investment to begin an enormous real estate empire, propelling his family from poverty to enormous wealth.
 His first order of business is to buy the Dutch House, a lavish estate in the suburbs outside of Philadelphia.
 Meant as a surprise for his wife, the house sets in motion the undoing of everyone he loves...See the Full Summary and Review of The Dutch House (2019) Publication Date: September 24, 2019

-The most provocative page-turner of the year...See the Full Summary and Review of Such A Fun Age (2019) Publication Date: December 31, 2019
+Alix Chamberlain is a woman who gets what she wants and has made a living, with her confidence-driven brand, showing other women how to do the same...See the Full Summary and Review of Such A Fun Age (2019) Publication Date: December 31, 2019

 What It's About: For years, rumors of the “Marsh Girl” haunted Barkley Cove, a quiet fishing village.
 Kya Clark is barefoot and wild; unfit for polite society.
 So in late 1969, when the popular Chase Andrews is found dead, locals immediately suspect her.